Abductive reasoning: History

+The idea that the simplest, most easily verifiable solution should be preferred over its more complicated counterparts is a very old one.
+To this point, George Pólya, in his treatise on problem-solving, makes reference to the following Latin truism: simplex sigillum veri (simplicity is the seal of truth).

 Introduction and development by Peirce

 Overview

 The American philosopher Charles Sanders Peirce introduced abduction into modern logic.
 Over the years he called such inference hypothesis, abduction, presumption, and retroduction.
 He considered it a topic in logic as a normative field in philosophy, not in purely formal or mathematical logic, and eventually as a topic also in economics of research.

-As two stages of the development, extension, etc., of a hypothesis in scientific inquiry, abduction and also induction are often collapsed into one overarching concept — the hypothesis.
+As two stages of the development, extension, etc., of a hypothesis in scientific inquiry, abduction and also induction are often collapsed into one overarching concept—the hypothesis.
 That is why, in the scientific method known from Galileo and Bacon, the abductive stage of hypothesis formation is conceptualized simply as induction.
 Thus, in the twentieth century this collapse was reinforced by Karl Popper's explication of the hypothetico-deductive model, where the hypothesis is considered to be just "a guess" (in the spirit of Peirce).
 However, when the formation of a hypothesis is considered the result of a process it becomes clear that this "guess" has already been tried and made more robust in thought as a necessary stage of its acquiring the status of hypothesis.
 Indeed, many abductions are rejected or heavily modified by subsequent abductions before they ever reach this stage.

 Before 1900, Peirce treated abduction as the use of a known rule to explain an observation.
 For instance: it is a known rule that, if it rains, grass gets wet; so, to explain the fact that the grass on this lawn is wet, one abduces that it has rained.
 Abduction can lead to false conclusions if other rules that might explain the observation are not taken into account—e.g. the grass could be wet from dew.
 This remains the common use of the term "abduction" in the social sciences and in artificial intelligence.

 Peirce consistently characterized it as the kind of inference that originates a hypothesis by concluding in an explanation, though an unassured one, for some very curious or surprising (anomalous) observation stated in a premise.
 As early as 1865 he wrote that all conceptions of cause and force are reached through hypothetical inference; in the 1900s he wrote that all explanatory content of theories is reached through abduction.
 In other respects Peirce revised his view of abduction over the years.

 In later years his view came to be: